-Your tour in Vietnam is now behind you.
-It has been a year of hard fighting--certainly a period in which the American soldier has performed in the best traditions of the US Army.
+Your tour in the Republic of Vietnam is now behind you.
+It has been a year of great progress--certainly a period in which the American soldier has performed in the best traditions of the US Army.
 You may leave this land of Vietnam--the jungles, mountains, and coastal plains--with that inner satisfaction of knowing you have served the cause of free men everywhere.
 The Republic of Vietnam and, indeed, our own nation, are greatly in your debt for your efforts.